-The UPS shall be provided with a microprocessor-based control panel for operator interface (also referred to as User Interface, or UI) to configure and monitor the UPS.
-The control panel shall be on the front of the unit and shall be operated without opening the hinged front door.
+Each Multi-Module Unit shall be provided with a microprocessor-based control panel for operator interface (also referred to as User Interface, or UI) to configure and monitor the UPS.
+The control panel shall be located on the front of the unit and shall be operated without opening the hinged front door.
 The display shall not be attached to the front door so the door can be easily removed for maintenance.